andreasmang/claire/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# CLAIRE: Contributor Covenant Code of Conduct

 ## Our Pledge